Our Training Programs

 Let’s get started creating the foundation with your new puppy that will shape your positive relationship together.

-Stay and Train
+Stay and Train Program

 If your dog has completed one of my training programs and you’re heading out of town, I’ll stay at your home and:

-Maintain consistency with your dog’s existing routines
+Maintain consistency with your dog’s existing routines.

 New Puppy Owners